• Skip to main content

 Spiced rice filling for cabbage rolls in a glass bowl and a wooden spoon inside it.

 Spices: Among all the spices in these cabbage rolls filling and sauce, dried mint has a key role.
 It is used very often in Turkish cuisine for its amazing taste.
 Try to find spearmint, not peppermint from spice shops.
-Another spice that gives them a Turkish flavor is sumac.
+Another spice that gives them a Turkish flavor is sumac spice.
 It gives a nice tangy richness to the dish.
 We even sprinkle some sumac on it when serving.

 Sauce: We make the sauce with olive oil, tomato paste, garlic, dried mint and paprika.
 If you can find Turkish pepper paste, you can add it too.